lbruand/gdf2sql/README.md

  ## Benefits

- No need to update the underlying table which might be slow.
+ No need to update the underlying table before the test which might be slow.
+ The data and the query are send to be tested inside the postgresql engine directly.